 What to Expect at Our First Meeting

-My law practice charges a minimal consultation fee of $200.00.
+My law practice charges a minimal consultation fee of $200.00, and $250.00 if its' a third party filing (Dependency case).
 The consultation fee will be applied towards the retainer fee if you decide you would like to hire me.
 This fee is assessed because this time is specially set aside for You and Only You to discuss the particulars of your case, review your paperwork and any other evidence you may have, in addition to answering any questions you might have.
 Because this is YOUR time, I will be able to understand better your goals, desired outcome, and your expectations from my representation.
 To be the most effective advisor and advocate possible, I give personal attention to each client, listen carefully, and I am attentive to their needs and requests.
 You are encouraged to ask as many questions as needed to be sure you are getting the advice you need and that you understand your legal options.

 The information-gathering process allows me to give you customized advice.
 You will fully understand the process before leaving my office… Why?
 Because I will take the time to thoroughly explain the process to you.
 I understand that this can be a very stressful time and you may not remember everything you needed to ask while in my office.
 I often encourage clients to feel free to call me after our consultation if they think of any questions they forgot to ask during our meeting.
 After our session, if needed, we will discuss what my retainer fee would be to take the case.
 That discussion will include my retainer fee, court appearances, payment plans (if needed), and other expenses, i.e. filing fee, service, and subpoena fees.